 Our lab has a long-standing interest in genome structure and its role in plant evolution.
 Plant genomes are remarkably dynamic and structural change is tolerated in plants much more readily than in animals.
 One of the most frequent structural changes in plant genomes involves the duplication of the entire chromosome complement leading to a state known as polyploidy.
 Two types of polyploids are distinguished: allopolyploids (hybrids with duplicated genomes of two different species) and autopolyploids (duplicated genomes of one species).

 Because polyploid genomes carry more loci of every gene than diploids do, it has been suggested that they are more adaptive to their environment and are superior to diploids in their ability to evolve.
 Despite much recent work,there is still surprisingly little known about direct connections between polyploidy, polyploidy-induced genetic changes, and corresponding physiological responses that directly affect the polyploid’s phenotype under natural conditions (discussed in more detail at Madlung 2013).
 Using the model genus Arabidopsis we study physiological changes and their underlying molecular mechanisms in polyploids that could lead to speciation, adaptation, and genome evolution.

 I am interested in the question of how best to introduce undergraduate students to genome-scale data analysis.
 To this end I have developed various lab modules that I have tested over the years.
 The results of two such studies were reported in CBE Life Science Education (2011), and PLoS Computational Biology (2018).

-All projects in the lab lend themselves well to independent research in genetics or molecular biology.
-If you are interested in joining the lab contact me and I can suggest a number of specific projects to you.
-Links to our published work are on our publications page.
+All projects in the lab lend themselves well to independent research in genetic, molecular, and integrative biology.
+If you are interested in joining the lab, contact me and I can suggest a number of specific projects to you.
+A complete list as well as links to our published work are on our publications page.